kasrababaei/swift-notes/design-pattern.md

 The goal is to separate business logic from instance creation responsibility.
 This aligns well with the *Single Responsibility Principle*.

-This approach is based on the principle provided by [Lyft](https://www.youtube.com/watch?v=dA9rGQRwHGs).
+This approach is based on the principle provided by [Patrick Barry from Lyft](https://www.youtube.com/watch?v=dA9rGQRwHGs).
 A DI system, at a high level, creates an instance like this:

 ```Swift